Fort Payne, Alabama: 19th-20th century growth

-Although European Americans had pressed for Indian removal in the Southeast because they were homesteaders and wanted to settle in the area, by the 1860s, the city of Fort Payne and the surrounding area were sparsely settled.
+Although European Americans had pressed for Indian removal in the Southeast because they wanted land to cultivate, by the 1860s, the city of Fort Payne and the surrounding area were only sparsely settled.
 Development of cotton plantations and larger settlements had taken place in the uplands region known as the Black Belt.
 With no strategic targets nearby, during the Civil War only minor skirmishes between Union and Confederate forces took place here.
 About the time of the Second Battle of Chattanooga, a large Union force briefly entered the county, but it did not engage substantial Confederate forces.

 In 1878 the city Fort Payne was designated as the county seat, and in 1889 it was incorporated as a town.
 The community of Lebanon had served as the DeKalb county seat since 1850.
-With the completion of rail lines between Birmingham and Chattanooga that went through Fort Payne, the city's growth was stimulated as it was connected to the new transportation route.
+With the completion of rail lines between Birmingham and Chattanooga that went through Fort Payne, the city's growth was stimulated by connection to this new transportation route.
 County sentiment had supported having the seat in a community served by the railroad, seen as key to the future.

-In the late 1880s, Fort Payne's growth was stimulated after the discovery of coal and iron deposits, needed to support industrialization in the region.
+In the late 1880s, Fort Payne's growth was stimulated after the discovery of coal and iron deposits, needed to support industrialization.
 Investors and especially workers from New England and the North flooded into the region for new jobs.
 This period is called the "Boom Days", or simply the "Boom".

-Many of the notable historic buildings in Fort Payne date from this period of economic growth and prosperity, including the state's oldest standing theater, the Fort Payne Opera House; the former factory of the Hardware Manufacturing Company (today known as the W. B. Davis Mill Building, now the location of the Fort Payne Depot Museum, formerly the passenger station for the present-day Norfolk Southern Railway.
-Following the decline of passenger traffic as people took to automobiles, today the depot serves as a museum of local history.
+Many of the notable historic buildings in Fort Payne date from this period of economic growth and prosperity, including the state's oldest standing theater, the Fort Payne Opera House; the former factory of the Hardware Manufacturing Company (today known as the W. B. Davis Mill Building, now the location of the Fort Payne Depot Museum, and formerly the passenger station for the present-day Norfolk Southern Railway.
+Following the decline of passenger traffic in the mid-20th century as people took to automobiles, today the depot serves as a museum of local history.

 The iron and coal deposits were much smaller than expected.
 Many of the promoters left the region for Birmingham, Alabama, which became the state's major industrial city.
 Fort Payne suffered a period of economic decline.
 In 1907, the W.B.
 Davis Hosiery Mill began operations, processing area cotton to produce socks and hosiery.
-Hosiery manufacture led the economy in Fort Payne.
+Hosiery manufacture has led the economy in Fort Payne.
 At the beginning of the 21st century, the hosiery industry in Fort Payne employed over 7,000 people in more than 100 mills.
 It produced more than half of the socks made in the United States and claimed to be the "Sock Capital of the World."